MarolaSA/data-analyst-marola/The_City_of_Vancouver/DPVC.md

 **2. Encryption and Decryption**
 - For this purpose, the Key Management Service (KMS) AWS Service was used.
 - A key will be created for symmetric (uses the same key for encryption and decryption).
 Asymmetric have different keys for encryption and decryption.
-For this case, the key “311contactcenter-inquiry-key-marola” has been created and the role LabRole has been assigned to it
+For this case, the key “311contactcenter-inquiry-key-marola” has been created and the role LabRole has been assigned to it.

 ##### **Key Management Service, drawio**